 NMFS has defined negligible impact as an impact resulting from the specified activity that cannot be reasonably expected to, and is not reasonably likely to, adversely affect the species or stock through effects on annual rates of recruitment or survival (50 CFR 216.103).
 A negligible impact finding is based on the lack of likely adverse effects on annual rates of recruitment or survival (i.e., populationlevel effects).
 An estimate of the number of takes alone is not enough information on which to base an impact determination.
 In addition to considering estimates of the number of marine mammals that might be "taken" through harassment, NMFS considers other factors, such as the likely nature of any responses (e.g., intensity, duration), the context of any responses (e.g., critical reproductive time or location, migration), as well as effects on habitat, and the likely effectiveness of the mitigation.
 We also assess the number, intensity, and context of estimated takes by evaluating this information relative to population status.
-Consistent with the 1989 preamble for NMFS's implementing regulations (54 FR 40338; September 29, 1989), the impacts from other past and ongoing anthropogenic activities are incorporated into this analysis via their impacts on the environmental baseline (e.g., as reflected in the regulatory status of the species, population size and growth rate where known, ongoing sources of human-caused mortality, or ambient noise levels).
+Consistent with the 1989 preamble for NMFS's implementing regulations (54 FR 40338, September 29, 1989), the impacts from other past and ongoing anthropogenic activities are incorporated into this analysis via their impacts on the environmental baseline (e.g., as reflected in the regulatory status of the species, population size and growth rate where known, ongoing sources of human-caused mortality, or ambient noise levels).

-To avoid repetition, the discussion of our analyses applies to all the species listed in Table 7, given that the anticipated effects of this activity on these different marine mammal stocks are expected to be similar.
+To avoid repetition, the discussion of our analyses applies to all the species listed in table 6, given that the anticipated effects of this activity on these different marine mammal stocks are expected to be similar.
 There is little information about the nature or severity of the impacts, or the size, status, or structure of any of these species or stocks that would lead to a different analysis for this activity.
 Research activities have the potential to disturb or displace marine mammals.
-Specifically, the project activities may result in take, in the form of Level B harassment from researchers movements and equipment handling.
+Specifically, the project activities may result in take, in the form of Level B harassment from researcher's movements and equipment handling.
 Potential takes could occur if individuals of these species are present nearby when these activities are underway.
+No injuries or mortalities are anticipated to occur as a result of UCSC/ MARINe's rocky intertidal monitoring surveys and none are proposed to be authorized.